tapfortap/Documentation/make-money/dos-donts.md

 # Do's & Don'ts

 These are some do’s and don’ts for implementing the Tap for Tap SDK and handling the ads.
-While Banners work on their own, request as well as display ads independently as soon as they are placed, Interstitials need extra attention.
-When you create a new Interstitial an ad will be requested, but not shown as soon as it is ready.
-You have to either wait for the callback or event, or check if an Interstitial can be shown by calling the __isReadyToShow()__ method and then show the Interstitial by calling __show()__.

 Below are some helpful tips to improve user experience, reduce ad call waste, and increase impressions in your game.

 * __DO__ load the SDK immediately on app load.​